rhoekman/adblocker-detection/README.md

 Add a <b>class="ohDear"</b> into a AdSense <b>div</b> tag.
 That's all. :)

 <i>note: In production you may want to remove the console.log lines as they are solely ment for debugging purposes.<br /><br />
+I used a class but you can replace it with an ID tag.
+If you do, just replace .ohDear with a #ohDear within the script.<br />
 If you want you can replace the jQuery calls with $ for abbrivation I just left it in there for clarity.</i>